Product set growth in virtual subgroups of mapping class groups: Product set growth

 Hence we have that

 so as $S$ was arbitrary, and $|S|\geqslant 1$, we get that

 \end{proof}

-\begin{rem} Given $\alpha,\beta>0$, a generating set $U$ of a group with exponential growth, but not uniform exponential growth, could still satisfy $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for every $n\in\mathbb{N}$. \Cref{UEG} simply tells us that not every generating set can satisfy this inequality.
-On the other hand, a set $U$ contained in a group with subexponential growth will only satisfy this inequality in the trivial case that $|U|\leqslant 1/\alpha$. \end{rem}
+\begin{rem} If some finite generating set $U$ of an infinite group satisfies $|U^n|\geqslant (\alpha|U|)^{\beta n}$ for every $n\in\mathbb{N}$, then this is enough to imply that the group has exponential growth.
+A set $U$ contained in a group with subexponential growth can only satisfy this inequality in the trivial case that $|U|\leqslant \frac{1}{\alpha}$. \end{rem}

-A natural corollary of this is that if we have a positive answer to \Cref{MainQuestion}, that is we have uniform product set growth for a collection of subgroups with the same $\alpha$ and $\beta$, then that collection has uniform uniform exponential growth.
-In this context we can think of \Cref{MainQuestion} as being analogous to the question of uniform uniform exponential growth for a collection of subgroups that have uniform exponential growth.
+A natural corollary of this is that if we have a positive answer to \Cref{MainQuestion}, that is we have uniform product set growth for a collection of infinite subgroups with the same $\alpha$ and $\beta$, then that collection has uniform uniform exponential growth.

 In the other direction, it is not hard to see that uniform product set growth is actually a strictly stronger property than uniform exponential growth.
-This is simply because uniform exponential growth only requires a common lower bound on the exponential growth rates of generating sets, whereas uniform product set growth requires that the lower bound is given in terms of the size of the set.
 An example of this difference will be given in Section 2.2, where we consider a direct product where one of the factors has uniform exponential growth and another does not.